bugs181/PopcornTV/readme.md

 ## Modified version

-The modified version of PopcornTV replaces the torrent engine with the MediaChannel API.
+The modified version of PopcornTV replaces the torrent engine with the MediaChannel API. <br>

-IMPORTANT: Torrenting NO LONGER works with this application, please see the original project for that.
+*IMPORTANT*: Torrenting NO LONGER works with this application, please see the original project for that.
 However, it is entirely possible that a torrent engine may be added in at a later date which uses the MediaChannel Torrent channel.

 ## Warning